robertorosero/pyhtonmig/Doc/library/math.rst

    ``math.log(0)`` returns ``-Inf`` or raises :exc:`ValueError` or :exc:`OverflowError` isn't defined, and in cases where ``math.log(0)`` raises :exc:`OverflowError`, ``math.log(0L)`` may raise :exc:`ValueError` instead.

+   All functions return a quite *NaN* if at least one of the args is *NaN*.
+   Signaling *NaN*s raise an exception.
+The exception type still depends on the platform and libm implementation.
+It's usually :exc:`ValueError` for *EDOM* and :exc:`OverflowError` for errno *ERANGE*.

+   ..versionchanged:: 2.6
+      In earlier versions of Python the outcome of an operation with NaN as input depended on platform and libm implementation.

 .. seealso::